david-lively/element_cs/README.md

 Follow the prompts to enter coordinates for the line to be measured.

+## Alternate Approach

+As they say, hindsight is 20/20.

+It occurred to me that all of the vertical boundary intersections are equally spaced in X and Y (based on the slope of the ray).
+The same goes for the horizontal intersections, and the diagonals.

+Rather than botherig with the raycast, one could just generate a list each for the horizontal intersections, vertical intersections and diagonal intersections.
+Then, in a loop, pick the closest non-visted intersection among the top of the three lists (or queues).
+Sample the height at that point, add the difference between that and the previous best height to the running total, and iterate until all three queues are empty.

+Duh.

+This approach would likely give a cleaner result than the implementation in this repository.
+Each intersection would be calculated using integer addition rather than floating point, where small errors can accumulate over many steps.
+No tricky diagonal intersections tests would be necessary, and the code would likely be much cleaner (and shorter).

+Queue "If I could turn back time..." by Cher.
+Given another 3 hours to work on this, I'd definitely follow this approach, or at least throw a test together and see how well it works, or what unexpected challenges it would present.

+What follows is from my original submission.

 # Known Issues
 Diagnoal calculation is off.
 I suspect an issue with sampling on diagonal edges.
 This is a solvable problem, but I wasn't able to correct the issue in the time alotted.
 Some possibilities include accumulated floating point error, incorrect interpolation on diagonals, or some basic math assumption I made that is incorrect.